 Working from home can be a real struggle with all the distractions that are around the house.
-Suddenly things that weren’t that exciting before becoming really important – like hoovering, cleaning or cooking elaborate meals - all in the name of procrastination.
-To try and become more productive and work towards my upcoming essay deadline, I have downloaded a study timer app which times 1 hour of study.
-It means that I can set myself up to study for 1 hour and then take a break.
+Suddenly things that weren’t that exciting before becoming really important – like hoovering, cleaning or cooking elaborate meals.
+To try and become more productive and work towards my upcoming essay deadline, I have downloaded a study timer app which times one hour of study.
+It means that I can set myself up to study for one hour and then take a break.
 Studying in these bite-size sessions helps me to focus, knowing that I won’t have to do it for hours on end.
 It’s also really encouraging to see when I have completed a few hours of study in a day.

 When working from home, it’s been great to be able to access books and journals from the online library through Leeds Beckett’s student portal.
 This has meant that the transition to working from home has not been as difficult as it could have been.

 Supportive tutors and course mates

 I’ve also found that my tutors and course mates have been a real source of support and inspiration during this time.
 We have a Pebble Pad (online vision board) set up where we post ideas, jokes, creative projects, words of encouragement and cute pets.
 It has been great to be able to stay in touch this way and have a sense of community even with the physical distance.

 So, this has been my experience so far whilst completing my Masters in Occupational Therapy.
 Making time for assignments, relaxing through fun activities, exercising and staying in contact with course mates and tutors.
 I hope that you find that these tips are helpful for you too!